 zicht op het wevershuisje bij het Boerenbondsmuseum in Gemert

 Weaving textiles and home weavers

-As time progressed, the Industrial Revolution began to influence textile production, leading to the establishment of the first textile factories in Gemert.
+As time progressed, the industrial revolution began to influence textile production, which led to the establishment of the first textile factories in Gemert.
 These factories offered more efficient production methods, but the home weavers continued to play an important role in the local economy.
+The home weavers worked, if there was yarn on the spool (i.e.: sufficient orders), from early morning until early evening.
+Their earnings depended on the nature of the fabric, fine and complicated fabrics were better paid but of course also took more time and work.

+zicht op het wevershuisje bij het Boerenbondsmuseum in Gemert